 The closest international airport is Marseille, which is around an hours drive.
 There is also the option to take the Eurostar to Avignon, which is 30 minutes from the village.

 We flew to Marseille, took a hire car and drove through Salon de Provence, Sorgues and past Avignon to reach Châteauneuf-du-Pape.
 It’s definitely best to hire a car if you can, as public transport is scarce around the tiny villages.
-Alternatively there are tour companies who will organise trips around the region.
+Alternatively, there are tour companies who will organise trips around the region.

 Accommodation In Châteauneuf-du-Pape

-Although it’s a small village, Châteauneuf-du-Pape has some great accommodation options, ranging from quaint B&B’s to 4 star chateau hotels.
+Although it’s a small village, Châteauneuf-du-Pape has some great accommodation options, ranging from quaint B&B’s to 4-star chateau hotels.
 We stayed at the Wine B&B in the centre of the village, run by Danièle Raulet-Reynaud, a lovely little place with 4 rooms.
 It’s easy to miss from the main road, but once inside, there is a large house with a beautiful big garden where we ate breakfast.

 It’s a great B&B, but one of the main reasons to stay here is the host – Danièle was France’s first female Sommelier.
 She’s had an impressive career that includes: running Michelin star restaurants, travelling the world to give lectures about wine and producing her own in Châteauneuf-du-Pape.

-After breakfast, she took us to her cellar and gave us an introduction to the regions wines and talked about the amazing Femmes Vignes Rhône, a network of women who are producing wine in the region.
-Danièle also offers wine and cheese pairing classes for both B&B residents and non guests.
+After breakfast, she took us to her cellar and gave us an introduction to the region’s wines and talked about the amazing Femmes Vignes Rhône, a network of women who are producing wine in the region.
+Danièle also offers wine and cheese pairing classes for both B&B residents and non-guests.

 Things To Do

 The main reason people come to Châteauneuf-du-Pape is for the wine.
 There are over 300 wine producers in the area, and 13 different grapes grown and blended in the wines, which means there is a huge variety to choose from.
 A good starting point is Vinadea in the village centre, literally ‘the house of wine’, this shop offers free tastings and sells over 250 of the local wines.
 The staff are very knowledgeable and we had a tasting with Marie Clementine, who was lovely.
-The wines are priced the same as if you were to buy them direct from the vignerons, which is great too.
+The wines are priced the same as if you were to buy them directly from the vignerons, which is great too.